khongten001/tidykit-fp/docs/TidyKit.Collections.Deque.md

 - O(1) amortized time complexity for operations at both ends
 - Dynamic resizing
 - Random access to elements via index
+- Capacity property for pre-allocating or querying storage
 - Search operations
 - Transformation methods
 - Comprehensive test suite

 ## Usage

+> **Note:** Enumeration with `for..in..do` is NOT supported.
+Use indexed access or standard loops to traverse the deque.

 ### Creating a Deque